For decades, schools and extracurricular programs were stuck fundraising the only way they could: by selling products.

-Not only did her parents feel obligated show up to support her team’s weekend carwashes, they had to stand idly by and watch their child devote hours she didn’t have to an ineffective fundraising tactic that took valuable time away from practice, school, and family.
+Not only did her parents feel obligated to show up to support her team’s weekend carwashes, but they also had to stand idly by and watch their child devote hours she didn’t have to an ineffective fundraising tactic that took valuable time away from practice, school, and family.

 One parent of a young athlete conceded that she was simply fatigued by the fundraising demands that her child’s team placed on their family.

 “We sold sponsorships and did car washes; but honestly, with a 60-hour-a-week corporate job, I didn’t have time for all that and often just opted to write a check,” she said.